neomedia6989/docs-2/docs/troubleshooting/client/index.md

 If the subtitles still don't work, you can try downloading new ones and making them match with what the people are saying on the screen.
 If you're a Share subscriber, you can upload new subtitles to [our website](https://blackbeard.media/subtitles-upload).
 If you're an Appbox subscriber, you can upload new subtitles through the Plex user interface.

+???+ note "Subtitles and Transcoding"

+    When troubleshooting playback issues on Plex, it's important to note that subtitles can often force the video to transcode, which can cause playback issues.
+Therefore, turning off subtitles should be one of the first things to try when troubleshooting transcoding issues.

 ## Troubleshooting Device Compatibility Issues

 Sometimes when people try to use Plex on a device, it might not work the way they want it to.
 This is called a "device compatibility issue."
 This means that the device you're trying to use Plex on might not work well with Plex.